Language Question (Malta): Politicization and escalation of the debate (1880–1940)

 In 1878, the Rowsell-Julyan-Keenan Commission was sent to Malta and it published a report two years later.
 Patrick Keenan recommended using Maltese as a language of instruction to allow children to learn English, with subsequent education being solely in English.
 Penrose Julyan was in favour of introducing English within the administration and courts and phasing out Italian, although he stated that the latter should not be "forcibly restrained" and that Maltese should not be suppressed.
 He also associated Maltese Italophiles with sedition, increasing the political connotations of the linguistic debate.
 The reports by Julyan and Keenan (along with that by Francis Roswell who had proposed administrative and tax reforms) were regarded as hostile attempts to anglicise Malta at the expense of existing socio-cultural values.

 Anglicization at the expense of Italian intensified in the 1880s, and the primary aim was to better integrate the Maltese people into the British Empire.
 Permanent Colonial Under-Secretary Robert Herbert stated in 1883 that this would help prevent Italian irredentism.
 At this point a number of Maltese Anglophiles began to play a leading role in promoting English over Italian, and they organized themselves into the Reform Party under the leadership of Sigismondo Savona.
 The party was in favour of the reforms recommended by the Rowsell-Julyan-Keenan Commission, and it saw anglicization as necessary for Maltese workers dependent on the British presence on the islands.

 Italian-language plaque on Fortunato Mizzi's house in Valletta.
 It was installed in the 1950s, replacing the original plaque which had been installed in 1922 and vandalized in 1940.

 Meanwhile Fortunato Mizzi set up the Anti-Reform Party (Partito Anti-Reformista) in opposition to the proposed reforms, and it later became known as the National Party (Partito Nazionale).
 The party regarded Italian as a necessary lingua franca for Malta and it actively promoted the language, although Mizzi also believed that English was important due to the islands' status as a British colony.
-The party wanted greater autonomy and was opposed to continued British rule, and the colonial authorities made attempts to undermine the party by increasing the number of registered voters to ensure that pro-British members could be elected to the Council of Government.
+The party wanted greater autonomy and was opposed to continued British rule.
+The colonial authorities made attempts to undermine the Anti-Reform Party by increasing the number of registered voters to ensure that pro-British members could be elected to the Council of Government.